Visiting the Juyongguan Great Wall

-How to visit: The pass is roughly circular with a perimeter of about 4 km long.
+The pass is roughly circular with a perimeter of about 4 km long.
 The widest point of the wall is about 16 meters, whereas the narrowest measures only 1.2 meters.
 It consists of two gates, one in the south and the other in the north, respectively called Nan (south) Guan (gate) and Bei (north) Guan and two high watchtowers were built at each of them.
-The scenery is really beautiful and from south gate (it’s the main entrance), you can start your tour either eastward or westward.
-It is sectioned into two semicircles with 8 watchtowers on the west and 6 on the east, then you can finish your whole trip without backtracking.
-Stairs on the western part are quite steep and neve and make the hike quite difficult if you are not so fit, while the other eastern side is gentler and shorter (1,5 km), suitable for people who are less energetic.
+The scenery is stunning and from the south gate (it’s the main entrance), you can start your tour either eastward or westward.
+It is sectioned into two semicircles with 8 watchtowers on the west and 6 on the east, and then you can finish your whole trip without backtracking.
+Stairs on the western part are quite steep and neve and make the hike quite tricky if you are not so fit, while the other eastern side is gentler and shorter (1,5 km), suitable for less energetic people.
 Biking time for the west section is around 2-3 hrs, for the east around 1-2 hrs.
-Unfortunately there are no cable car or pulley.
+Unfortunately, there are no cable car or pulley.
 I trekked the whole eastern section, starting from the south gate (tower nr.
-6) until the north gate, and a part of the western until the tower nr.
+6) until the north gate, and a part of the western section until the tower nr.
 10 before backtracking.

-How to Get to Juyongguan : this section is the closest, around 50 km from Beijing downtown.
+This section is the closest, around 50 km from Beijing downtown.
 The easiest way is to book with a local agency (check at your Hotel reception desk or online – they often provide a private car well), you can also combine your trip with Badaling Great wall or the 13 Ming Tombs.
-Another good choice is to haggle with a taxi driver for a round trip but it’s extremely hard to interact with them and explain what you want to do.
-It’s really useful to prepare in advance a paper with the writing about it in Chinese and show him (some of them can’t read and write).
-Anyway, even though is not so easy and takes a long long long time, you can use the local transports and catch the local bus or the train.
-Remember that is always hard to find anyone that speak in english and the schedules can often change.
+Another right choice is to haggle with a taxi driver for a round trip, but it’s tough to interact with them and explain what you want to do.
+It’s advantageous to prepare in advance a paper with the writing about it in Chinese and show him (some of them can’t read and write).
+Anyway, even though it is not so easy and takes a long, long, long time, you can use the local transports and catch the local bus or the train.
+Remember that it is always hard to find anyone that speak in English and the schedules can often change.
 I locally booked a private car (through the Hotel) combining the trip with the Ming Tombs and spending there the whole day.